 Whatever the case, any novice’s first stop to find such items is eBay.
 Indeed, previous issues of the jonestown report have discussed this in depth.
 Unfortunately, in 2001 eBay changed its seller’s Terms & Conditions to specifically exclude such stuff — quite likely due to Kahan’s efforts.
 In theory these items are long gone, but in practice one can still find them as long as someone else hasn’t lodged a complaint to get them de-listed.

 Likewise for the novice artifact hunter’s second stop: Amazon.
 At one point, JFK assassination aficionados could get fresh lawn clippings from The Grassy Knoll.
 More to the Jonestown point, I recall back around 2000 seeing someone selling packets of grape Kool-Aid which (according to the seller) were purchased from an Indianapolis convenience store built on the site of what was once Jim Jones’ childhood home.
-Putting aside the fractal-levels of FAIL! there, such stuff is now gone from current listings, so sadly you’ll just have to limit your Amazon shopping to bare essentials like canned unicorn meat, post-apocalyptic battle cruisers, and an airport security station play set for the kids.
+Putting aside the fractal-levels of FAIL! there, such stuff is now gone from current listings, so sadly you’ll just have to limit your Amazon shopping to bare essentials like canned unicorn meat or some post-apocalyptic battle cruisers for the kids.

 So: if anyone wants authentic artifacts — from either serial killers, crazy cults, or (in this jtr context) — Peoples Temple, you’ll just have to dig deeper.